-Ten awards of US $400 each are available to students, from High School to Graduate School, to help defray the cost of traveling to the 2013 Joint Meeting of Ichthyologists and Herpetologists (JMIH).
+Ten awards of US $500 each are available to students to help defray the cost of traveling to the 2013 Joint Meeting of Ichthyologists and Herpetologists (JMIH) in Chattanooga, TN (July 10 – August 3, 2014).
 An applicant for a travel award must be a student and a current member of SSAR, must not have previously received a travel award from SSAR, and must be the first author of a paper or poster to be presented at the 2013 JMIH.
 The application package must include: 1) a letter signed by his/her major advisor or department chair that states that he/she is not completely funded for travel from another source and, if the research is co-authored, that the work was primarily the product of the applicant; 2) a copy of the abstract that was submitted for either poster or oral presentation.

 The application package must include: 1) a letter signed by his/her major advisor or department chair that states that he/she is not completely funded for travel from another source and, if the research is co-authored, that the work was primarily the product of the applicant; 2) a copy of the abstract that was submitted for either poster or oral presentation.

 The qualified applicants will be pooled and the winners will be drawn at random.
-Winning applicants must volunteer 3-4 hours during the 2013 JMIH to work at the bidding table for the Silent Auction and the viewing room for the Live Auction.
+Winning applicants must volunteer 3-4 hours during the 2014 JMIH to work at the bidding table for the Silent Auction and the viewing room for the Live Auction.
 Students from the immediate vicinity of the JMIH, as well as current members of the SSAR Travel Awards Committee, are excluded from applying for a travel award.
 Award checks will be disbursed at the SSAR Business Meeting to be held during the JMIH.
-Application materials are preferred in electronic form (either PDF or Microsoft Word) and should be sent to Mike Jorgensen at email@example.com by 22 April 2013; however, hard copies can be mailed to Mike Jorgensen, Ohio University, Department of Biological Sciences, Athens OH USA, 45701.
-Hard copies sent via postal mail must be postmarked prior to 22 April 2013 to be considered.
+Application materials are preferred in electronic form (either PDF or Microsoft Word) and should be sent to Vincent Farallo at email@example.com by 30 April 2014; however, hard copies can be mailed to Vincent Farallo, Ohio University, Department of Biological Sciences, 107 Irvine Hall, Athens OH USA, 45701.
+Hard copies sent via postal mail must be postmarked prior to 30 April 2013 to be considered.

 The SAC is responsible for organizing and running the AES Store at each year's annual conference.
 We rely upon student volunteers to help run the store, sell merchandise, and provide information about the annual meeting to the members of AES.
 Working at the store is a great opportunity to meet other members of the society, while helping to run one of the society's primary revenue generating sources.
 Proceeds from the AES Store help fund student travel.
 The AES store will be located in Nambe/Navajo on the lower level of the Albuquerque Convention Center at this year's annual meeting.
 The store will be open during meeting hours (8am-5pm) from the July 11-14 (the AES Banquet will be on July 14).
 Please drop by to check out the merchandise, as well as AES auction items.
 Remember - purchases at the AES store support travel awards for students so pick up some AES gear and help out.